auth0/laravel-auth0/docs/Installation.md

 ### Authenticate the CLI

-- Authenticate with your Auth0 account:
+- Authenticate the CLI with your Auth0 account.
+Choose "as a user," and follow the prompts.

     ```shell
     auth0 login
     ```

-    Choose "as a user," and follow the prompts to log in.

 ## Configure the SDK